Hamish & Andy: Rove and guest appearances

-In 2005, they were recruited by comedian Rove McManus to develop a satirical television comedy series, Real Stories, which aired on Network Ten in 2006.
+In 2005, they were recruited by comedian Rove McManus to develop a satirical television comedy series, Real Stories, which aired on Network 10 in 2006.
 From 2007 to 2009, the duo appeared fortnightly on Rove in a mixture of pre-recorded segments and live appearances.
-They hosted the Logie awards in 2007 and 2008 (and went on to open the 2013 and 2014 ceremonies), and the ARIA awards in 2008.
+They hosted the Logie Awards in 2007 and 2008 (and went on to open the 2013 and 2014 ceremonies), and the ARIA Music Awards in 2008.
 They appeared on Joker Poker and Australia's Brainiest Comedian in 2005, Are You Smarter Than A 5th Grader? in 2009, and Good News Week in 2010.
-The group appeared on The Jay Leno Show twice in 2009, and on The 7pm Project numerous times from 2009, in a similar manner as they did on Rove.
+The group appeared on The Jay Leno Show twice in 2009, and on The Project numerous times from 2009, in a similar manner as they did on Rove.
 They appeared on the UK's The Graham Norton Show in June 2010.

-Network Ten specials
+Network 10 specials

-The duo have presented numerous televised clip show specials on Network Ten.
+The duo have presented numerous televised clip show specials on Network 10.
 Hamish and Andy: Re-Gifted at the end of 2008, and Hamish & Andy: Re-Gifted – Another Very Early Christmas Special at the end of 2009, were both produced in conjunction with Roving Enterprises and consisted mostly of highlights of their fortnightly appearances on Rove.
 Their 2010 Hamish & Andy's Reministmas Special served as a continuation of both and recapped many of their adventures during the year, mostly as part of their radio show.

-In addition to these, they produced three travel specials for Ten.
+In addition to these, they produced three travel specials for 10.
 Hamish & Andy's American Caravan of Courage in 2009 (another Roving Enterprises co-production) summarised their two-week road-trip across the United States.
 Similarly, 2010's Hamish & Andy's Caravan of Courage: Great Britain and Ireland recapped their next caravan trip made as part of their radio show.
 Their third travel special, Learn India with Hamish & Andy, aired as part of the network's lead-up to the 2010 Commonwealth Games in Delhi.